oehf/ipf-docs/_pages/ihe/atna.md

 ATNA auditing functionality is fully integrated into the corresponding IPF IHE components and controlled by the `auditContext` endpoint URI parameter.
-This parameters references a bean of type `AuditContext` with the given name that bundles all relevant details around ATNA auditing (e.g. whether auditing is enabled, where the Audit Repository is located, which wire protocol to be used, etc.)
+This parameters references a bean of type `AuditContext` with the given name that bundles all relevant details around ATNA auditing (e.g. whether auditing is enabled, where the Audit Repository is located, which wire protocol is to be used, etc.)

 | Parameter name | Values                     | Behavior                                      |  Default | Example |
 |:---------------|:---------------------------|:----------------------------------------------|:---------|:---------- |